OMPi on the NVIDIA Jetson Nano boards

 Minimum requirements

-- JetPack SDK 4.2 — additionally needed for OpenMP offloading to the GPU
+• JetPack SDK 4.2additionally needed for OpenMP offloading to the GPU

 Installation

-flag, as follows:
+Set up OMPi as follows:

 Advanced configuration: Just-in-time kernel compilation

+For offloading purposes, OMPi by default enables just-in-time (JIT) kernel compilation.
 In this mode, the produced kernel files are in the PTX format.
-While this feature speeds up compilation, it introduces a minor delay, as the kernel compilation is delegated to the runtime.
-However, this delay can then be minimized if the CUDA binary cache is exploited.
-When using this feature, make sure the cache is enabled, by setting the corresponding environment variable:
+This speeds up compilation, but may introduce a minor delay at first kernel launch, as compilation is delegated to the runtime.
+This delay can be minimized if the CUDA binary cache is exploited; make sure the cache is enabled by setting the corresponding environment variable.

 export CUDA_CACHE_DISABLE=0